 Alternatively, you could hook up with one of the many home brewing outfits around Perth and learn how to make your own.
 Whichever way you look at it, there’s a lot to offer beer fans in Perth.

 37. Helpful and supportive expat communities

 Another great benefit of living in Australia is the many British and other expat support groups and communities.
 You can look them up on Facebook and have a ready-to-go social network as soon as you land.

 The Facebook Group Poms in Perth has over 26,000 members and averages over 30 posts per day.
 There is also online forums such as Internations which has a forum dedicated to British Expats living in Perth.

 Need help moving to Perth and Western Australia

 That just about sums up our list of reasons why we believe you should move to Perth, Western Australia if you’re considering migrating Down Under.
 There are so many advantages and benefits that it’s a smart move on all fronts – lifestyle, financially, career-wise, and for your family.

 Once you have your visa and are ready to go, make sure you give us at PSS a call.
-We help thousands of Brits move to Australia every year and it goes without saying that Perth and Western Australia generally are some of our most popular destinations.
+We help thousands of Brits move to Australia every year and it goes without saying that our Perth and Western Australia removals service are very popular for those looking to move.